Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-When it comes to making decisions, it's important to recognize that no one is entirely right or wrong.
-As Bertrand Russell said: "The whole problem with the world is that fools and fanatics are always so certain of themselves, but wiser people so full of doubts."
-We need to be aware of our own biases and be willing to listen to other perspectives so that we can gain a better understanding.
+Success is a journey, not a destination.
+As Bill Gates said: "It’s fine to celebrate success but it is more important to heed the lessons of failure".
+We must all learn from our mistakes, so that we can continue to grow and reach our goals.
+Failure is a part of life, but it should never stop us from trying again.

 <!-- </quote> -->